 With wide, long scroll websites increasing in popularity, a tendency towards storytelling and a cinematic approach to the way websites are developed are becoming increasingly popular.
 Users these days are ever more exigent and looking for a human approach to the way website are put together and a website that translates the brand’s story innovatively.

 Resolution for the New Year: Think about your brand’s story, or your own personal story behind how and why your company works, and try to convey that within your website or design.

 With internet speeds getting faster and data compression getting a lot more sophisticated, hero images are something that you’ll see a lot more online in 2016.
 Hero images are big, ultra-HD images that usually sit in the header or at the top of a website.

 Resolution for the New Year: Think about the kind of imaging you want on your site, and implement a design and look that suits HD hero imaging.
-Free stock photography sites such as Unsplash are a great place to start.
+Free stock photography sites such as Unsplash or Pikwizard are a great place to start.

 Smarter animation, scrolling and slideshows